Macular Degeneration Treatments

 Some studies show that specific types of nutrients are best for slowing or reversing the progress of AMD.
 These include beta carotene (vitamin A), vitamin C, vitamin E and lutein (found primarily in spinach, kale and other fruits and vegetables).
 Our specialists can recommend a vitamin supplement that contains the nutrients for eye health.

 The body naturally produces a chemical termed Vascular Endothelial Growth Factor (VEGF).
 When normally produced, this chemical aids in tissue regeneration and healing.
 However, in wet AMD cases, VEGF causes the abnormal, leaky vessels to form in the retina.
 Researchers have found that by blocking this chemical we can slow the growth of the unhealthy vessels, the fluid leakage, and resulting vision loss.
 Powerful new Anti-VEGF medications like Lucentis, Macugen, and Avastin have been found effective in controlling and in some cases reversing the vision loss caused by wet AMD.

 To learn more about this disease and the offered treatments, please visit our contact page.

 The team at Eye Health Partners is dedicated to helping their patients suffering from macular degeneration.
 In addition to this disease they also treat diabetic retinopathy and offer treatment methods such as Eylea and Lucentis.
-To learn more about this disease and schedule a consultation, visit our contact page or visit one of our local Birmingham, Cullman, Columbia, Gadsden, Jasper, Mobile, Montgomery, Murfreesboro, Oxford-Anniston or Nashville retina disease centers.
+To learn more about this disease and schedule a consultation, visit our contact page or visit one of our local Birmingham, Cullman, Columbia, Gadsden, Mobile, Montgomery, Murfreesboro, Oxford-Anniston or Nashville retina disease centers.